Gayathri-karthikeyan/M3_WIPER_SYSTEM/1_Requirements/README.md

 ## LED:

+The LED is a special type of diode and they have similar electrical characteristics to a PN junction diode.
+Hence the LED allows the flow of current in the forward direction and blocks the current in the reverse direction.
+The LED occupies a small area which is less than 1 mm2.
+The applications of LEDs used to make various electrical and electronic projects.

+The light-emitting diode simply, we know as a diode.
+When the diode is forward biased, then the electrons & holes are moving fast across the junction and they are combined constantly, removing one another out.
+Soon after the electrons are moving from the n-type to the p-type silicon, it combines with the holes, then it disappears.
+Hence it makes the complete atom & more stable and it gives the little burst of energy in the form of a tiny packet or photon of light.

 ## PUSH BUTTON:

 A push button switch controls an action in a machine or other type of process.